-Press releases let the public know how important resident, patient, and family experience and employee engagement is to your organization.
-By partnering with My InnerView by National Research, your organization is utilizing survey instruments built on the foundation of thousands of interviews and focus groups conducted by the Picker Institute and Harvard University.
+A press release informs the public how important resident, patient, and family experience and employee engagement is to your organization.
+By partnering with NRC Health, your organization is utilizing survey instruments built on the foundation of thousands of interviews and focus groups conducted by the Picker Institute and Harvard University.
 Let the public know that your organization is working with the world expert in customer-centric healthcare.